 “The Task Force itself represents collaboration among local governments on both sides of the river, the NC DOT, and private companies and I am thankful for everyone’s help and participation on this project,” Padgett added.

-In April, 2016, Padgett announced that the Task Force has agreed to recommend to the City the firm of Moffatt & Nichol to study the feasibility of the Rail Realignment project.
+In April, 2016, Padgett announced that the task force agreed to recommend to the City the firm of Moffatt & Nichol to study the feasibility of the rail realignment project.
 According to Ms. Padgett, the City received three good proposals, including one from AECOM and VHB, and that the process had been challenging to pick the firm with whom to begin the study.
 “We were lucky to have proposals from large national firms with great resources to bring to the project,” she said.
 “We are hoping to move the process quickly, getting the agreement in place between the City and Moffatt & Nichol.”

-The cost of the study will be shared by a partnership between the City of Wilmington, the NC DOT and the Wilmington Urban Area Metropolitan Planning Organization.
+The cost of the study was shared by a partnership between the City of Wilmington, the NC DOT and the Wilmington Urban Area Metropolitan Planning Organization.

 - Watch the video of Task Force Chair Laura Padgett updating City Council on Feb.
 22, 2017